dcroote/dcroote.github.io/_posts/2024-04-07-credit-cards.md

 The allure of quantitative analysis almost led me into a career in finance instead of biotech, and while I don't regret that road not taken, I still enjoy the occasional foray.

-For example, as a teenager I built a complex Excel retirement savings calculator and portfolio simulator for my parents.
+For example, as a teenager I built an Excel retirement savings calculator and portfolio simulator for my parents.
 It handled present and future tax rates, social security and pension disbursements, life expectancy, appropriate tax treatment of different retirement vehicles, Monte Carlo simulations of asset returns according to historical data, and more.
 Thinking back it would have been interesting to have tried to monetize it since it was quite a bit more sophisticated than other online calculators I could find at the time.